 - It was a full moon day.

-Makha Bucha Day is a public holiday in Thailand, means government as well as most company offices are closed while all shopping malls and most retail and department stores remain open.
-There are big outdoor festivals all day at most temples and this includes a night market as well as people performing the following activities:
+Makha Bucha Day is a public holiday in Thailand, means government agencies as well as most company offices are closed while all shopping malls and most retail and department stores remain open.
+There are big outdoor festivals throughout the day at most temples and this includes a night market as well as people performing the following activities:

 - Making Merit: Tam Bun / ทำบุญ